Storybook

-If you going to debug component stylings in a more easier way you can use our Storybook preset to style and test components in isolation.
+To work with components in a more easier way, use our preset for [Storybook](https://storybook.js.org/) to style and test components in isolation.

 npm install -D @vueless/storybook